Tales from the Hood 2: "The Sacrifice"

 In 1955, young Emmett Till (Christopher Paul Horne) is brutally beaten and lynched for speaking with a white girl in Money, Mississippi.

 In the present day, an interracial couple is expecting a child, following a miscarriage in the previous year.
-The white mother, Emily Bradley (Jillian Batherson), keeps having dreams where Emmett tells her that he is not sure if they deserve the child, and she fears he may be trying to take their baby away.
+The white mother Emily Bradley (Jillian Batherson) keeps having dreams where Emmett tells her that he is not sure if they deserve the child, and she fears he may be trying to take their baby away.
 She runs to the window and yells to someone unseen to leave her alone.
-The black father, councilman Henry Bradley (Kendrick Cross), is visited by his mother, Mama Bradley (Greta Glenn), who insists that Emily does not need the stress of him being involved in an election campaign.
+The black father, councilman Henry Bradley (Kendrick Cross), is visited by his mother Mama Bradley (Greta Glenn) who insists that Emily does not need the stress of him being involved in an election campaign.
 Henry says that his mother is only saying that because he is supporting Republican gubernatorial candidate William Cotton (Cotton Yancey), whom she believes is targeting voting locations in predominantly black districts for closure.
 Dr. Martin Gwinnett (David Dahlgren) examines Emily and says that she is fine, but that she should stay in bed and think good thoughts.

-Henry holds a fundraiser at the house, where William Cotton states that his mission is to take Mississippi back to its core values, joking that Henry would have been serving them in those days.
+Henry holds a fundraiser at the house where William Cotton states that his mission is to take Mississippi back to its core values, joking that Henry would have been serving them in those days.
 As he is collecting campaign contributions, William appraises Henry for the event, where it is revealed that Henry is supporting William because he has promised to make Henry mayor if he becomes governor.
 Emily comes downstairs and announces that Emmett is choosing to live, meaning that her child will have to die.
-She grabs a knife, runs out into the yard, throws it at the spirit of Emmett, which her husband and the fundraiser guests cannot see.
-Mama Bradley brings an elderly man, Mr. Winters (Wayne Dehart), who was with Emmett on the night of the lynching and can see his spirit.
+She grabs a knife, runs out into the yard, throws it at the ghost of Emmett, which her husband and the fundraiser guests cannot see.
+Mama Bradley brings an elderly man named Mr. Winters (Wayne Dehart) who was with Emmett on the night of the lynching and can see his ghost.
 Winters says that Henry must change his vote so that the voting locations are not closed, but Henry accuses his mother of concocting the story in order to get him to change his vote.